 Trial status

-Version 1.3.0, 2024-11-15.
+The most updated protocol version is Version 1.3.0, 2024-11-15.

+Necessary approvals have been undertaken.
+The trial is expected to start from February 2025 for the first batch.
+The second batch of 5 sites will be started in September 2025.

 Table 4: The composition, roles and responsibilities and the meeting frequencies of the Advance Trauma Study.